-Dealing with a soon-to-be ex-spouse can be hard.
-When children are involved, matters can get even more complicated and emotional as you are asked to legally build up your case.
+Dealing with a soon-to-be ex-spouse can be challenging.
+When children are involved, matters can get even more complicated and emotional as you are asked to build up your case legally.
 If you are going to file for child custody, you need to understand how to prepare for such a case in your state.
-This post offers some essential guidance.
+This blog offers some essential guidance.

-Colorado custody laws, known as “parental responsibilities," relate to the duties and responsibilities that each parent owes his or her children, and this includes decision-making and parenting time.
+Colorado custody laws, known as “parental responsibilities," relate to the parental rights, duties, and responsibilities each parent owes their children, including decision-making and parenting time.

 If your ex has sole custody and you are seeking shared parental responsibilities, you will still need the advice of an attorney.
-You have to carefully prepare your case, and you can’t do it alone.
+You have to prepare your case carefully, and you can’t do it alone.

 If you are in the midst of a divorce, then Colorado custody laws will be a factor in the final disposition of the case.
 A parenting plan will be developed and approved by the court.
 If the divorce is already final, and you are not filing for sole custody or a modification of child custody, a new filing will have to be made.

 Often in cases of modification requests, your attorney may advise that you first meet with your ex and determine if an agreement can be reached with the help of mediation.
 If so, then the modification can be filed with the court and approved.